 Where F0 is the mean excitation force and the first mode damping coefficient in –η direction is given by[20]

 The aerodynamic damping coefficient is proportional to the relative inflow speed and is sensitive to inflow direction.
-Negative aerodynamic damping would result in instability if the structural damping is insufficient to dissipate the absorbed energy during vibration.
 The NACA 64 airfoil is applied in this study.
 Take the average AOA at radius 45m.
 It varies from -13 to +9 degree for a feathered blade and from 73 to 100 degree for a seized blade under the environmental conditions considered.
-Figs.5-6 indicate that the linear aerodynamic damping coefficient for a seized blade is higher than that of a feathered blade.
-The coefficient oscillates harmonically and has a similar variation pattern for a seized blade at different angle of AOA.
-The linear damping coefficient of a seized blade stays positive and approaches maximum near the flapwise direction; while a feathered blade may have negative aerodynamic damping.
-The blade structural damping is limiting the blade tip deflections.
-It is demonstrated here that the aerodynamic forces and damping level are quite different when blades are seized.
-However, [20][1, 19, 20]aeroelastic instability issues [1, 19, 20] are out of the scope of this study.
+From Figs.7-8, we can observe: a) the linear aerodynamic damping for a seized blade can be higher than that of a feathered blade. b) For a seized blade, the damping stays less sensitive to AOA and reaches maximum around the flapwise direction and minimum around the edgewise direction. c) A feathered blade may have light negative aerodynamic damping which is often compensated by structural damping.
+It is demonstrated here that the aerodynamic loads and damping level are different when blades are seized.
+Classical flutter, a more violent blade instability phenomenon, is not likely to occur for the 5-MW turbine at standstill.
+However, at an unrealistically high rotor speed of 24 rpm, a flutter mode with negative damping is observed [20].
+Interested readers are referred to [1, 19, 20] for more on aeroelastic instability.